CityofToronto/bdit_data-sources/volumes/vds/readme.md

 The data from "special function" and "preemption" detectors seem extremely dubious.
 They both have less than 1 average detection per sensor per day.
 The regular detectors (DET) may have some utility but it is hard to tell with the prevelance of zeros (the median daily detector volume is zero).

+## How do I access it?
+Where is the OpenData (if it exists)?
+- Cleaned data is stored in `bigdata`, `vds` schema.
+- Raw data is stored in `transnomis` postgres database `public` schema, which can be accessed by remoting in to terminal server and using connection details stored in Airflow.
+- Internally, [ITS Central](https://itscentral.corp.toronto.ca/) is helpful for exploring the detector inventory.
+- OpenData: RESCU data was never added to OpenData due to data quality concerns, however this decision should be reviewed with improved availability due to new pipeline and ability to formulate better data quality metrics.
+In particular `veh_speeds_15min` could be released in a similar pattern to existing `wys` OpenData release and may be of interest to public.

 ## Data Availability
 - Tables `vds.raw_vdsdata` and `vds.raw_vdsvehicledata` and related summary tables (`counts_15min`, `counts_15min_bylane`, `veh_length_15min`, `veh_speeds_15min`) have data from 2021-11-01 and beyond pulled from ITSC using the new process described here.
 - Data for table `vds.counts_15min` before 2021-11 was backfilled from the `rescu` schema, and only for certain columns.
 No other tables contain data before 2021-11.
+- There are various data outages, although many are eliminated under this new vds pipeline.

+## How was it aggregated & filtered?
+What pitfalls should I avoid?
+- Detectors/time periods with no records will not appear in summary tables.
+- Some detectors have come and gone, for example the Allen.
+Check the sensor you want is available in the time period.
+- Zeros/nulls/missing records are all considered zeros when aggregating to `counts_15min` and `counts_15min_bylane` in line with logic under previous `RESCU` pipeline.
+Aggregation method can be adjusted/examined by going back to `raw_vdsdata` table.

 ## Future Work
 - Future work is planned under issue #658 to add data quality checks to the new schema.